 This course is for new and experienced supervisors.
 It is a great opportunity to provide new supervisors with the skills and professional development necessary for them to thrive and serve as an asset to their organization.
 New and experienced supervisors will benefit from the comprehensive, relevant overview of supervisory and leadership skills that will enhance performance, increase value to the organization, and advance career growth and opportunities.

-The Appalachian Council of Governments uses the ICMA textbook, Effective Supervisory Practices, recognized as an excellent resource book.
+The Appalachian Council of Governments uses the ICMA, Effective Supervisory Practices, recognized as an excellent resource book.
 The training consists of three-hour classes over a period of seven sessions.
-Upon finishing the course and successfully completing the written examination, each participant receives an ICMA recognized certificate of achievement.
+Upon finishing the course and successfully completing the written examination, each participant receives a certificate of achievement.

 The program has been successfully utilized by over 5,000 local government supervisors and managers in the Appalachian Region over the past 20 years, and has been rated as excellent or exceptional by its participants.
 The course is a blend of discussions, case studies, and other adult learning techniques.
 The cost of the program is $495, which includes numerous handouts and materials.
 The upcoming session is July 29, 2021 through September 9, 2021 and meets each Thursday from 9:00 AM to Noon via Zoom.